 - Razer BlackShark V2 Pro (2023) – the best wireless gaming headset for esports

-- Corsair Virtuoso Pro – the best gaming headset for sound quality
+- Corsair Virtuoso Pro – the best sounding gaming headset

 1. EPOS | Sennheiser GSP 300

-The best stereo gaming headset is the EPOS GSP 300.
+The best wired gaming headset is the EPOS GSP 300.